Ojlit/package-management/nexus-installation/READme.md

 3. within maven home directory CLI, locate the settings.xml file (conf/settings.xml)
 4. sudo vi /opt/maven/conf/settings.xml
 5. NB: if configuring from Jenkins, access the settings.xml file as follows from the Jenkins CLI:

    ```sh
 /var/lib/jenkins/tools/hudson.tasks.Maven_MavenInstallation/"maven version"/conf/settings.xml

    ```
-6. NB: if a node (slave) has been used in the pipeline, access the settings.xml file as follows from the Node/Slave CLI:
+6. NB: If a node (slave) has been used in the pipeline, access the settings.xml file as follows from the Node/Slave CLI:
    ```sh
 /home/ec2-user/.m2/repository/node/tools/hudson.tasks.Maven_MavenInstallation/"maven version"/conf/settings.xml
    ```

   + locate the tag named "Mirror"
   + paste the URL of the created Nexus proxy repo
      ```sh